LuigiGalluccio/GPU-Accelerated-XOR-Analysis-Efficient-Image-Differencing-with-CUDA/README.md

 This project implements an image comparison tool using CUDA.
 The program performs pixel-wise XOR operations on two grayscale images after binarization, highlighting differences in the output.

 ## Features
-- Reads two images and converts the first to grayscale.
 - Performs binarization with a threshold.
 - Computes pixel-wise XOR between the binarized images.
 - Highlights differences in the original image.